paredesroger/paredesroger.github.io/index.md

 <img src="images/Latest.jpg" width="250">

-I am a Ph.D. candidate in the Department of Civil and Environmental Engineering at Rice University.
+I am a Ph.D. candidate in the Dept. of Civil and Environmental Engineering at Rice University.
 Also, I'm part of the [SISRRA](https://duenas-osorio.rice.edu/sisrra) reasearch group.

 My research interests include: